 Capital Investments.
 In addition to normal maintenance capital expenditures, we intend to make significant capital investments related to the construction of our Chamonix project in Cripple Creek, Colorado, which is currently underway.
-We currently expect to invest approximately \$50 million into the construction of Chamonix in 2021 and an additional \$130 million in 2022, though some of these payments may not occur until early 2023 due to the timing of accounts payable and construction retainage amounts.
+We currently expect to invest approximately \$50 million into the construction of Chamonix in 2021 and more than \$130 million in 2022, though some of these payments may not occur until early 2023 due to the timing of accounts payable and construction retainage amounts, and potential construction delays caused by challenges created by COVID-19.
+We believe that the remaining investment for Chamonix will be funded from our existing cash balances and, potentially, cash flow from operations.